Maggy9310/rag_test/README.md

 3. **Set up Streamlit secrets**

-Create a `.streamlit/secrets.toml` file with the following structure:
+Create a `.streamlit/secrets.toml` file with the following structure and **replace your API keys** accordingly:

 ```toml
 [langsmith]